So you want to know how to make money on Pinterest without a blog?

 Create a log-in and password and follow the simple prompts that Pinterest gives you to open your account.

 In order to get your affiliate links found on Pinterest, you’ll want to conduct keyword research first and have this ready for the next steps.
+Doing this upfront work will set you up for success with Pinterest affiliate marketing.

 As a search engine, Pinterest curates its feed based on searches by its users, and pulls key terms from these searches to relevant pins from content creators.